How much economy appears in prime time?

 Economy/Energy was discussed in 29 episodes out of 221 programmes which make only 13.12% of the sample.
 The Terrorism/Security is the most discussed topic covering 87 episodes or 39%, National politics in 64 or 28% and Social/others in 41 or 18% episodes.
 The above statistics indicate that the economy is the least prioritized topic in our popular talk shows.
 Read more...

-PML-N receives a passing 44% on its economic agenda implementation
+PML-N inches ahead on its economic agenda with slower pace

-Islamabad January 28, 2014: “Politics and power revolves around taxing, regulating and spending the tax money.
-Certainly, otherwise, politics would not be such a lucrative profession,” a recent report on PML-N government’s economic performance starts with these sobering words.
-PML-N has received a passing 44% on the basis of its economic performance as judged by a recent report released here by Policy Research Institute of Market Economy (PRIME), an independent think tank.
-This report tracks the implementation of the economic agenda as per PML-N’s own manifesto with the help of a ‘scorecard’ which allocates scores on a range of 0 to 10 to 26 economic promises made by the present ruling party for Economic Revival, Energy Security and Social Protection.
+PML-N has received a passing 51% on the basis of its economic performance as judged by a recent report released here by Policy Research Institute of Market Economy (PRIME), a public policy think tank.
+PRIME terms PML-N economic performance respectable but the speed slowed down.
+The report tracks the implementation of the economic agenda as per PML-N’s own manifesto with the help of a ‘scorecard’ which allocates scores on a range of 0 to 10 to 91 indicators reflecting the economic promises made by the present ruling party dividing it in three areas: Economic Revival, Energy Security and Social Protection.
 Read more...

 Roundtable Education Vouchers: Lessons from India and Pakistan